-18.4 Gybing
+18.4 Gybing and Bearing Away

-When an inside overlapped right-of-way boat must gybe at a mark to sail her proper course, until she gybes she shall sail no farther from the mark than needed to sail that course.
+When an inside overlapped right-of-way board must gybe or bear away at a mark to sail her proper course, until she gybes or bears away she shall sail no farther from the mark than needed to sail that course.
 Rule 18.4 does not apply at a gate mark.